heyqule/erm_zerg/README.md

-# factorio_zerg
+# ERM_Zerg
-Add Zergs to factorio as biters
+Add Zergs to factorio as biters.
+It is still WIP.

+# Requirement
+* Enemy Race Manager
+* Factorio Standard Library